Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 3. City Guide — Where to Live in UK in 2026

+For professionals researching which country has highest visa approval rate for UK, selecting the right city is a vital next step.
 The "Best" city in the UK depends on your industry and your desire for "Salary vs. Cost" optimization.

 3.1 Top 5 Cities for Expats: Rankings & Analysis